 We were still hiring The Agincourt in Camberley to use – a 600 capacity hall on the London Road.
 (Now famous locally for hosting a Friday night rock club).

 The band had brought their own PA with them.
 It was massive.
 When we arrived in the afternoon, it was taking up every bit of floor space, while being put together by the sound man and roadies.
 Dave, the manager of The Agincourt, (who also doubled up as main doorman / bouncer) left us to it, with just one rule – ‘I’ve locked the kitchen door, I don’t want anyone in there’.
 When the PA was built the engineer showed me a huge fat core cable and asked where the mains were so he could wire it in direct.
 No plug, just this ridiculous cable.
-I had no idea what I was looking for (I was still in my teens, not yet a seasoned promoter), after a while it was decided that it must be on the other side of the locked kitchen door.
+I had no idea what I was looking for (I was still in my teens), after a while it was decided that it must be on the other side of the locked kitchen door.

 The bands were all starting to arrive and I had no number for Dave so I gave the all clear for them to get into the kitchen.
 This involved four burly roadies smashing the door down.

 Luckily they were able to wire the system up and the sound checks started.
 I was running around trying to sort various things out and didn’t notice when Dave returned.
 I did hear the shouts and swearing as he found not only his kitchen door smashed in, but all of The Blow Monkeys and their girlfriends in there making cups of tea and cooking food from the fridge.
 I managed to calm him down with the promise I would organise a new door and pay for it to get fitted myself.
 ‘I’ve had The Swinging Blue Jeans here you know, even they didn’t get to use the kitchen’ he fairly spat out as he left to organise his fellow bouncers for door duty.